Retail and Commercial Leasing Review

 Professional Skills

-2.00pm to 2.30pm Retail Leasing Insights with the Victorian Small Business Commissioner
+2.00pm to 2.30pm Retail Leasing insights with the Victorian Small Business Commission

-Hear directly from the legislated authority on retail leasing, Victorian Small Business Commissioner Lynda McAlary-Smith.
-The Commissioner will share insights from the Commission’s work resolving retail leasing disputes, including the key challenges that retail tenants and landlords are currently navigating.
-She’ll also share dispute resolution and mitigation strategies, and best practices to enhance your client’s retail leasing operations.
+Hear directly from the legislated authority on retail leasing, Victorian Small Business Manager of Dispute Resolution, Elizabeta Galevska.
+Elizabeta will share insights from the Commission’s work resolving retail leasing disputes, including the key challenges that retail tenants and landlords are currently navigating.
+She’ll also share dispute resolution and mitigation strategies, and best practices to enhance your retail leasing operations.

-Presented by Lynda McAlary-Smith, Victorian Small Business Commissioner
+Presented by Elizabeta Galevska, Manager - Dispute Resolution, Victorian Small Business Commission

 Professional Skills